tooHighh/Cloud-Computing/README.md

 > node server.js (nodemon server.js if downloaded)

+> [!NOTE]
-> [!note]: The steps above require installing Node.js on your machine.
+> The steps above require installing Node.js on your machine.